NaDasai/eagle-finance/smart-contracts/README.md

 ## Testing

-The project includes unit tests using `vitest`.
-To run the tests:
+The project includes unit tests using `vitest` located on `tests` and `src/builnet-tests`.To run the tests:

 ```bash
 npm run test